Oless-N/Flask_blank/README.md

 # flask_blank_server
-the blank for create site
+the blank for reat api
-used html templates without jinja